IU-PR/Capstone_project/content/docs/Groups/Bookinng.md

 We see 2 primary problems we can face in the future:

-1. **Obtaining the map of the university and making the interactable digital copy of it.** If this task turns out to be too complicated and time-consuming, we plan to implement it in a simpler way, such as using static photos to help people locate the rooms.
+1. **Obtaining the map of the university and making the interactive digital copy of it.** If this task turns out to be too complicated and time-consuming, we plan to implement it in a simpler way, such as using static photos to help people locate the rooms.
 2. **Finding a way to integrate our system into the life of the university, as this will most likely require working with the Microsoft Outlook API.** To solve this problem we are going to consult with people in university who are responsible for My University portal or can give us advice.

 ### **Elaborate Explanations**